statoscope/statoscope/README.md

 ### Integration

-You can use Webpack Runtime Analyzer everywhere when having an access to a web-view (e.g. browser pages, browser plugins, mobile browsers and applications).
+You can use Webpack Runtime Analyzer everywhere when having an access to a web-view (e.g. web pages, browser plugins, mobile browsers and applications).

 #### Atom Editor